Skip to main content

 How it works

-2. The entry carries entity type, entity ID, action (create, update, soft-delete, restore), user, and UTC timestamp
+2. The entry shows the record type, action, user, and UTC timestamp

-4. Soft-delete and restore are logged as explicit actions, not side-effects
+4. Deletion and restore events are logged as explicit actions

-6. Exports filter by entity, user, grant, date range, or action type; output is CSV with JSON diff column
+6. Exports filter by entity, user, grant, date range, or action type; output is CSV with change detail

 Who it’s for